LearnersGuild/curriculum-app/modules/Terminal-Basics/README.md

 ## Skills

-- Can describe, read and write environment variables
+- Can describe shell environment variables
+- Can get a sell environment variable's value, in the terminal
+- Can set a sell environment variable's value, in the terminal
+- Can describe what the shell $PATH environment variable is used for
-- Can describe, read and their $PATH
+- Can and modify your shell's `$PATH`, in the terminal
-- Can use: cd, ls, cat, pwd, touch, mkdir, rmdir, rm, cp
+- Can use the `echo` terminal command
+- Can use the `cd` terminal command
+- Can use the `ls` terminal command
+- Can use the `cat` terminal command
+- Can use the `pwd` terminal command
+- Can use the `touch` terminal command
+- Can use the `mkdir` terminal command
+- Can use the `rmdir` terminal command
+- Can use the `rm` terminal command
+- Can use the `cp` terminal command
+- Can describe what a filesystem is
-- Can explain what a filesystem path is
+- Can describe what a filesystem path is
-- Can explain absolute and relative file paths
+- Can describe the difference between absolute vs. relative filesystem paths
-- Can open a file or directory in their editor
+- Can open a file or directory in their editor from the terminal
-- Can open a directory in the finder from the Terminal
+- Can open a directory in the Finder.app from the terminal
-- Can open a file in its default app from the Terminal
+- Can open a file in its default app from the terminal
+- Can use `ctrl-c` in the terminal
-- Can use: ctrl-c, ctrl-a, ctrl-e
+- Can use `ctrl-a` in the terminal
-- Can split screen their terminal window
+- Can use `ctrl-e` in the terminal
-- Can effectively utilize a .bashrc and .bash_profile
+- Can configure a Bash shell by modifying the `~/.bashrc` and `~/.bash_profile` files
-- Can create and has some bash aliases
+- Can define a BASH alias
-- Can and has customized their PS1
+- Can customize your BASH `$PS1`
-- Can use `{}` (bash expando?)
+- Can use BASH brace expansion
+- Can set `$EDITOR` to their preferred editors terminal command

 ## Glossary of Terms